paulfantom/pawel.krupa.net.pl/content/post/2018-07-01-Automate-your-grammar-checks.md

 ## [Automate!](https://memegenerator.net/img/instances/65228817/automate.jpg)

-Since I want to use GitHub PR system for new articles and other changes on this blog I can use tools which are available in [GitHub marketplace](https://github.com/marketplace).
+Since I want to use GitHub PR system for new articles and other changes, I can use tools which are available in [GitHub marketplace](https://github.com/marketplace).
 This time the choice fell on Travis CI, partially because I've been using it for a long time.
 Quick look into [Travis documentation about using JavaScript](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/) and here is a `.travis.yml` file with everything needed.

 ```yaml
 ---